piggythefish/scipy_project/README.md

 To use this tool, follow the steps below:

 1. Ensure that you have all the necessary dependencies installed.
-The tool requires the following packages: pandas, tkinter, numpy, matplotlib, and tkinter.
+The tool requires the following packages: pandas, tkinter, numpy and matplotlib.
 You can also just use the requirements.txt file for that.

 2. Download or clone the repository to your local machine.